 How to become a Cyprus citizen

-It is critical to note that Malta's citizenship by investment programme (MEIN) was suspended in April 2025.
-Cyprus never replaced its former citizenship-by-investment scheme after it was shut down, so the residency-then-naturalisation route is the only viable path.
-There are no shortcuts to Cypriot citizenship through investment alone.
+It is so important to mention that Malta's citizenship by investment scheme (MEIN) was frozen in April 2025.
+Cyprus never replaced its citizenship-by-investment program after the moratorium.
+The only practical way is to get residency first, then citizenship.
+Cypriot citizenship by investment does not get around the quid pro quos.

 What is required to become a French citizen

-Marriage to a French citizen allows you to apply for citizenship after four years of marriage, provided you demonstrate language proficiency and community of life.
-This is one of the shorter marriage-based timelines in Europe.
+The role of a spouse entitles you to apply for citizenship after four years of marriage if you speak French and have lived in the community for those four years.
+It is one of the most concise timelines in marriage, western Europe.

 The EB-5 route: US citizenship through investment